-Flammable materials should not be stored in an oven, the range storage drawer or near the cooktop burners.
-This includes paper, plastic and cloth items, such as cookbooks, plasticware and towels, as well as flammable liquids.
-Do not store explosives, such as aerosol cans, on or near the appliance.
+Never store flammable materials in the drawer.
+This includes paper, plastic and cloth items, such as cookbooks, plastic ware and towels, as well as flammable liquids.

+DO NOT store explosives, such as aerosol cans, on or near the appliance.

 Flammable materials may explode and result in fire or property damage.